keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 ## Data Field
 The `dataField` parameter is used to determine what part of the API **response** will be extracted.
-The following rules are applied by default:
+The following rules apply by default:

 - If the response is a single *array*, use the whole response.
 - If the response is an [object](/extend/generic-extractor/tutorial/json/) and there is a single *array* property,